Milton Keynes: Small and medium enterprise

 In 2013, 99.4% of enterprises being SMEs, just 0.6% of businesses locally employ more than 250 people (but more than one third of employees), whereas 81.5% employ fewer than 10 people.
-The 'professional, scientific and technical sector' contributes the largest number of business units, 16.7%.
+The "professional, scientific and technical sector" contributes the largest number of business units, 16.7%.
 The retail sector is the largest contributor of employment.
 Milton Keynes has one of the highest number of business start-ups in England, but also of failures.
 Although education, health and public administration are important contributors to employment, the contribution is significantly less than the averages for England or the South East.

 Employment

-75% of the population is economically active, including 8.3% (of the population) who are self-employed.
-90% work in service industries of various sorts (of which wholesale and retail is the largest sector) and 9% in manufacturing.
+Of the population, 75% is economically active, including 8.3% (of the population) who are self-employed; 90% work in service industries of various sorts (of which wholesale and retail is the largest sector) and 9% in manufacturing.

 Social inequality

-In 2015, the City of Milton Keynes had nine 'lower super output areas' that are in the 10% most deprived in England, but also had twelve 'lower super output areas' in the 10% least deprived in England.
-This contrast between areas of affluence and areas of deprivation in spite of a thriving local economy, inspired local charity The Community Foundation (in its 2016 'Vital Signs' report) to describe the position as a 'Tale of Two Cities'.
+In 2015, the City of Milton Keynes had nine "lower super output areas" that are in the 10% most deprived in England, but also had twelve "lower super output areas" in the 10% least deprived in England.
+This contrast between areas of affluence and areas of deprivation in spite of a thriving local economy, inspired local charity The Community Foundation (in its 2016 "Vital Signs" report) to describe the position as a "Tale of Two Cities".

 In 2018, the number of homeless young people sleeping rough in tents around CMK attracted national headlines as it became the apex of a national problem of poverty, inadequate mental health care and unaffordable housing.
-On a visit to refurbishment and extension work on the YMCA building, Housing Minister Heather Wheeler declared that 'Nobody in this day and age should be sleeping on the street'.
+On a visit to refurbishment and extension work on the YMCA building, Housing Minister Heather Wheeler declared that "Nobody in this day and age should be sleeping on the street".